-Schuette (pronounced SHOOT-ee) has spent the last eight seasons with the Panthers, compiling a 232-191-1 record, while boasting a 256-219-1 mark in nine overall seasons as a head coach.
+Schuette had spent the last eight seasons with the Panthers, compiling a 232-191-1 record, while boasting a 256-219-1 mark in nine overall seasons as a head coach.
 The 2011 and 2013 OVC Coach of the Year kept Eastern Illinois among the top half of the conference each of her eight years, including spots among the top four seven times, the regular season titles in 2011 and 2013 and a runner-up finish in 2012.

 Schuette coached 29 All-OVC honorees in her tenure at EIU, including two Pitchers of the Year, and three NFCA All-Region honorees, including two in 2013.
 Her teams also found success in the classroom, carrying a 3.45 grade-point average, while five players have received Academic All-District honors and one went on to earn an Academic All-America nod in 2011.